 Group AS Credit Hours

 Communications 9

 Humanities and Fine Arts 6

 Mathematics 3

 Social Sciences 6

 Physical and Life Sciences 7-8

 Additional Math and Physical or Life Science Course 6

 Major and General Electives 25

 Minimum-Maximum Credits 62-64

-The Associate in Science General Degree Requirements Worksheet can be viewed at Associate in Science General Degree Requirements Worksheet.
+The Associate in Science General Degree Requirements Worksheet can be viewed at the Program Guide website under Associate in Science.

 See your specific curriculum guide for courses recommended for your area of study.